Bray Road

 The Full Story

-On Halloween night 1991, Doristine Gipson had two encounters in rapid succession.
-She struck something on the road, and when she stopped, the creature emerged from the woods running at inhuman speed toward her car.
-Later that same night, a friend spotted the beast, and when Gipson inspected her car afterward, she found claw marks scratched into the trunk of her blue Plymouth Sundance.
-She described the creature as "a freak of nature, one of God's mistakes."
+On Halloween night 1991, Doristine Gipson hit something on the road.
+When she stopped, a creature burst from the woods running toward her car at inhuman speed.
+A friend spotted it again later that same evening.
+When Gipson checked her blue Plymouth Sundance afterward, she found claw marks scratched into the trunk.
+She called the thing "a freak of nature, one of God's mistakes."

-In 1991, the Walworth County Week, a weekly supplement to The Janesville Gazette, assigned reporter Linda S. Godfrey to cover the accumulating sightings.
-Born March 20, 1951 in Madison, Godfrey was initially skeptical, but she became convinced of the sincerity of many witnesses after publishing both the Gipson and Endrizzi accounts.
-Shortly after publication, even more people came forward with their own encounters.
-The creature was described consistently across witnesses as being between six and seven feet tall with a humanoid body covered in fur, observed moving as both a quadruped and a biped, resembling something between a traditional werewolf and a Bigfoot.
-Sightings were reported across Walworth, Racine, and Jefferson counties, with Bray Road as the geographic center.
+The Walworth County Week, a supplement to The Janesville Gazette, assigned reporter Linda S. Godfrey to cover the accumulating sightings in 1991.
+Godfrey was skeptical.
+She published the Endrizzi and Gipson accounts, and the floodgates opened.
+More witnesses came forward.
+The creature was described with striking agreement across accounts: six to seven feet tall, humanoid body covered in fur, capable of moving on both two legs and four.
+Sightings spread across Walworth, Racine, and Jefferson counties, but Bray Road remained the geographic center.

-Godfrey's reporting launched what became her life's work.
-Her series of articles evolved into the book The Beast of Bray Road: Tailing Wisconsin's Werewolf, and she went on to produce more than 20 books spanning cryptozoology, true crime, and paranormal investigation, becoming a world-renowned cryptozoologist who made numerous television and radio appearances.
-She acknowledged the phenomenon's complexity, suggesting that multiple witnesses may be describing different things: biological animals, phantoms, or hoaxes.
-Godfrey died on November 27, 2022 at age 71 at Agrace Hospital in Janesville, Wisconsin.
+Godfrey's initial assignment became her life's work.
+Her articles evolved into The Beast of Bray Road: Tailing Wisconsin's Werewolf, and she eventually published more than 20 books on cryptozoology, true crime, and paranormal investigation.
+She suggested the phenomenon might be more complicated than a single explanation, noting that different witnesses might be describing biological animals, phantoms, or hoaxes.
+She died on November 27, 2022 at age 71 at Agrace Hospital in Janesville.